craft-ai/craft-ai-client-js/README.md

 ### Timestamp

 **craft ai** API heavily relies on `timestamps`.
 A `timestamp` is an instant represented as a [Unix time](https://en.wikipedia.org/wiki/Unix_time), that is to say the amount of seconds elapsed since Thursday, 1 January 1970 at midnight UTC.
+Note that some programming languages use timestamps in milliseconds, but here we only refer to timestamps **in seconds**.
 In most programming languages this representation is easy to retrieve, you can refer to [**this page**](https://github.com/techgaun/unix-time/blob/master/README.md) to find out how.

 #### `craftai.Time` ####